 Per unit annual operating expenses, excluding taxes, reserves, resident services, and debt service, as calculated by the Common Application, are expected to fall within the ranges found on the Website by Project type and Set-Aside.

-All Applications must include the following operating expense information:

- For existing Projects, historical expense information in the form of financial audits, and a written explanation of any variance between historical expenses and the proposed operating expenses; or

- For new construction Projects, Operating expense information from comparable

-properties, and a written explanation of any variance from expense information from the comparable properties and the proposed operating expenses

 The Authority will review and determine the suitability of operating expenses outside of the expected ranges on a case-by-case basis.

+The Authority reserves the right to request additional documentation to support an application’s proposed operating expenses.

 b) Compliance Fees

 The Application should include an annual Tax Credit compliance fee equal to the following: